ilkercankaya/LeetCodeAndHackerRankSolutions/TIPS.md

 * **[Average Case Analysis:](https://www.youtube.com/watch?v=ElhIcC4f710)** Sigma * P(i) * Cost(i).
 [Another Source Here](https://www.geeksforgeeks.org/analysis-of-algorithms-set-2-asymptotic-analysis/)

+* In Python 3//2 = 1 but -3//2 = -2 due to ***the floor*** operation.
+Your result using integer division is being rounded down toward the more negative value of -2.
+(This is also known as "Floor division")

 * Shallow Copy vs Deep Copy: [:] Operator - Shallow [Explained Here.](https://medium.com/@thawsitt/assignment-vs-shallow-copy-vs-deep-copy-in-python-f70c2f0ebd86)

             a = [1,2,3,4]